prividentity/PrivateIdentity-Oldd/C#-SDK.md

 * Return - Status and message of the operation.
 0 - Successful operation. -1 or -2 - Enroll operation failed.

 ## Predict
-Predicts the image in the face recognition server.
+Predicts the image in the Private ID server.
 ``` csharp
 public bool predict(System.Drawing.Image imageIn, int k)
 ```